 So when you look at the below list of the best Meta Quest games you can play right now, you'll see some Steam VR games mixed in with games you can play natively on the Quest 3 or 2.
 You'll also see links showing you where you can buy these games.
 While the Quest 2 is no longer the best VR headset we've ever tested — that honor now goes to the Meta Quest 3, which I reviewed for us earlier this year — it's still a great VR gaming headset and very affordable.
 So read on and get playing.

-The best Oculus Quest 2 games you can buy
+The best Meta Quest games right now

-Despite its flamboyant style, Oculus’s exclusive VR Battle Royale game Population:One is too innovative to be dismissed as a simple Fortnite clone.
+Despite its flamboyant style, Meta's exclusive VR Battle Royale game Population:One is too innovative to be dismissed as a simple Fortnite clone.
 You and two teammates will be dropped into a hostile environment to scavenge for weapons and supplies in order to be the last group standing.
 There's a wide variety of guns to use and structures to build.
 However, Population:One's exclusive vertical combat system is the true star of the show.